davidcelis/recommendable/README.md

   # Recommendable's connection to Redis
   config.redis = Redis.new(:host => 'localhost', :port => 6379, :db => 0)

-  # A prefix for all keys Recommendable uses
+  # A prefix for all keys Recommendable uses.
+If you set this to nil, Redis
+  # keys won't be namespaced and you may see improved memory usage.
   config.redis_namespace = :recommendable

   # Whether or not to automatically enqueue users to have their recommendations